Android SDK quick start

 -

-Add a client display name, and your website URL as a redirect URI (e.g.,
+Add an OIDC client, specify the client secret as an authentication method, and your website URL as a redirect URI (e.g.,

 https://your-domain.com